garrrrido/vr-masking-tools/README.md

 ### fisheye190_converter.py

 Convert VR180 video into FISHEYE190.
 Since it relies on `remap_opencl`, you can use it on Windows and Linux, but you **can't use it on WSL2**.
-Here's a separate repo for it (link) if you want a standalone Windows install
+Here's a separate [repo for it](https://github.com/garrrrido/fisheye-converter) if you want a standalone Windows install

 ```bash
 python fisheye190_converter.py video.mp4